 The most commonly used question type in Delibr is the Multi Option question.
 As the name entails, it’s perfect for questions that have several potential options.

-Let's use the question " What protocol should we use for Google authentication?" as an example, as it could have multiple options.
+Let's use the question " What protocol should we use for Google authentication?" as an example since it is a question which could have multiple options.

 Write the question in a bullet and end with a question mark.
-Once you add the question mark, the app recognises that this is a multi option question, turning the bullet into Multi Option question bullet.
+Once you add the question mark, the app recognizes that this is a multi-option question, turning the bullet into Multi Option question bullet.

 To add options to a question, create a sub-bullet (by hitting Enter and Tab).
 Once you've added your first option, you can add more by hitting Enter.

 To add a pro or con to an option, add a sub-bullet to the option (by hitting Enter and Tab).